 Or, does it simply support the theory that Brianna stopped unexpectedly at the farmhouse, was out of her car speaking with someone that she knew, placed a drink on the roof of her car, and the cup and lime wedge spilled off when the vehicle impacted the house?

-I am a thirty-something married sleep-deprived Christian with little ones who uses this blog as an outlet.
+I am a forty-something married sleep-deprived Christian with little ones who uses this blog as an outlet.
 Growing up in a military family, I got to see a few different parts of the US.
 I am much more comfortable being in the South, but currently reside North of the Mason-Dixon Line.
 I spent almost a decade as the police and enjoy discussing law enforcement and crime.

 I regularly blog-surf and enjoy reading the works of other talented writers.